Vehicle Winterization and Storage: 6 Tips for Better Protection During the Winter

 3. Check All Fluids

 When working to winterize a car, boat or an RV, it is important to check all of your vehicle’s fluids.
 Some fluids, like coolant and oil, should in most circumstances be flushed and then topped off.
 Whereas your vehicle’s gas tank should either be completely emptied and cleaned, or better yet, filled and strengthened with a fuel additive.
 The best fuel additive for winter vehicle storage is one that is focused on the longevity of your vehicle’s fuel system.
-STA-BIL and SeaFoam are two fan favorites.

 If you live in an area where subzero temperatures are common, then taking care of your boat or RV’s coolant system requires additional precautions.
 The best course of action here is to fill your vehicle’s coolant system with antifreeze.
 Make sure this amount of antifreeze is enough to reach all of your vehicle’s coolant channels and hoses to maximize its protection.

-4. Remove Spark Plugs and Protect Batteries
+4. Protect Batteries

 motorcycle being prepared for winter vehicle storage